davidscarth/caddy-geoip/README.md

 This plugin follows three rules:

 1. **A matcher means one thing.** `geoip_country { country RU CN }` is true when the client *is in* Russia or China.
-Nothing else.
+That's it.
 A deny list is that matcher plus Caddy's `abort`.
 An allow list is `not` on the matcher.
 2. **Defer to Caddy.** Blocking, responding, redirecting, negating, combining conditions, exempting the LAN, logging: Caddy already does all of these.